luizbgomide/EclipsePhase2e-ptbr/src/11/10-the-system-fringe.md

 <div class="stat-list">

 - **Habitat Type:** Beehive/Cluster
-- **Allegiance:** Zrbny Limited
+- **Allegiance:** Zbrny Limited

 </div>

 1866 Sisyphus is a binary asteroid orbiting between 0.9 and 2&nbsp;AU.
-It’s the home of the largest Zrbny Limited waystation in the inner system.
+It’s the home of the largest Zbrny Limited waystation in the inner system.
 It was built entirely by automated manufacturing robots after the corporation mysteriously went into lockdown and terminated all personnel.
-Zrbny’s own paper trail runs out quickly.
+Zbrny’s own paper trail runs out quickly.
 With no signs of transhuman involvement, it’s not clear who’s pulling the strings on Sisyphus and why.

 ### PEX